jdriselvato/PKMN-Gen-III-Save-Editor/README.md

 Lets start..

-TLDR; PSP app to edit Pokemon GBA games
+TLDR; building a PSP app to edit Pokemon GBA games

-# Finding the items (sort of)
+# Day 1: Finding the items

 First on my list is to have the ability to edit how many items at each slot in the bag there are.
 For example, currently I have 2 Antidotes in my bag.
 I want to have 99, so let’s figure out how to get 99.